Claiming Process

 You can re-run the Generate Claim Batch action at any point before submission to refresh the records or include additional items.

-Only Invoice Line Items where the related Invoice Claim Status is set to Open will be considered for inclusion in the batch.
+Only Invoice Line Items where the related Invoice Claim Status is set to Open or Submission Failed (if selected) will be considered for inclusion in the batch.
 For more information on the Invoice Line Item Filtering Logic or Payment Request Field mapping, click here.

 2. Upload Invoices and Invoice Line Items to Services Australia